CarterPatterson/UnitySearchTool/README.md

 # UnitySearchTool
- A search plugin written in C++ and C# for Unity 2018.3
+ A Windows Menu Item search plugin written in C++ and C# for Unity 2018.3

  # Motivation
  Originally written to be a Windows based solution to MacOS's search function.